tinuzz/wp-plugin-trackserver/README.md

 * user: one or more user IDs, separated by commas, who's latest track to follow 'live'.
 A literal '@' means the author of the post (you).
 When viewing the map, the liveupdate feature will follow the track of the first user specified.
+  When the end-marker is enabled for a live track (and why shouldn't it?), clicking it will change the focus of the liveupdate to that track.
+The map view will follow the latest location and the infobar (if present) will display its information.
 * live: true (or 't', 'yes' or 'y'), or false (default), to force live tracking for this map.
 This can be used for example with an externally updated GPX or KML file.